chadland/babyname.ai/README.md

 The solution has been puplished in AWS: [Babyname.ai](https://d14rhc8ldmadon.cloudfront.net/)

-The soltution will take a first name as input and the RNN model will then generate names and the most similar ones are returned as input.
+The soltution will take a first name as input and the RNN model will then generate names and the most similar ones are returned as output.
 In the solution the AI names will be mixed with actual names based on a creativity parameter ranging from 0-100.
 The higher this value is, the more AI names will be posted.

 # Folders